 If you claim in person, you can choose from any of four regional offices.
-Address and contact information for each office is located in the Contact section below.
+The address and contact information for each office is located in the Contact section below.
 Claims are made by appointment only.
-If your prize is smaller than $35,000, you will be paid the same day as your appointment.
+If your prize is smaller than $35,000, you will be paid on the same day as your appointment.
 Prizes larger than that may take up to fourteen business days to receive payment.

 To make an appointment to claim a prize in person, call (573) 751-4050, and choose Option 9 when prompted.

 When you visit to make a claim, you’ll need:

 - an official Missouri Lottery claim form